MicrosoftDocs/architecture-center/docs/guide/hpc/tnavigator-content.md

 ### Components

 - [Azure Virtual Machines](https://azure.microsoft.com/services/virtual-machines) is used to create Linux VMs.
-For information about deploying the VM and installing the drivers, see [Linux VMs on Azure](../../reference-architectures/n-tier/linux-vm.yml).
+For information about deploying the VMs and installing the drivers, see [Linux VMs on Azure](../../reference-architectures/n-tier/linux-vm.yml).
 - [Azure Virtual Network](https://azure.microsoft.com/services/virtual-network) is used to create a private network infrastructure in the cloud.
    - [Network security groups](/azure/virtual-network/network-security-groups-overview) are used to restrict access to the VMs.
-   - A public IP address connects the internet to the VM.
+   - A public IP address connects the internet to the VMs.
 - [Azure CycleCloud](https://azuremarketplace.microsoft.com/marketplace/apps/azurecyclecloud.azure-cyclecloud) is used to create the cluster in the multi-node configuration.
 - A physical SSD is used for storage.

 ## Compute sizing

 [HBv3-series](/azure/virtual-machines/hbv3-series) VMs running on the Linux OS were used to test the performance of tNavigator on Azure.
 The following table provides configuration details: